SpadeDraco/useful_helicopters/README.md

 11 for osprey

 E.G for the Heavy Duty Military Rotor the rotors will stick out 7 tiles in each direction from the tile the rotor is installed on.
-I plan on pestering SomeDeadGuy to add a graphic to show this in his tileset.
-If he's unable\unwilling I'll probably do it myself.